DanielHaitink/YNABGoingDutch-ABN-edition/README.md

  - Click "download".

 ## Other banks
 This project is a fork of [YNABGoingDutch](https://github.com/danielswrath/YNABGoingDutch).
-Check that repo out, if you are looking for support for other banks.
+Please go to that repository if you are looking for other supported banks.

 ## Just let me use it!
 The latest version of the master branch can be used on [GitHub Pages](https://ynab-abn.danielhaitink.nl).